MoitessierLab/pKa-predictor/README.md

 --verbose 2: Detailed view of every deprotonation step

-#📖 Citation
+# 📖 Citation

 If you use this code or model, please cite:

-Jérôme Genzling, Ziling Luo, Benjamin Weiser, Nicolas Moitessier.Leveraging our Teaching Experience to Improve Machine Learning: Application to pKa Prediction.McGill University, 2024.
+Genzling J, Luo Z, Weiser B, Moitessier N. Leveraging our Teacher’s Experience to Improve Machine Learning: Application to pKa Prediction.
+ChemRxiv.
+2024; doi:10.26434/chemrxiv-2024-bpd53-v2
+This content is a preprint and has not been peer-reviewed.

-#🧠 Tips
+# 🧠 Tips

-Use Cheminfo SMILES viewer to visualize and debug SMILES.
+Use Cheminfo SMILES viewer to visualize and debug SMILES (https://www.cheminfo.org/Chemistry/Cheminformatics/Smiles/index.html)

 If protonation states are off, check atom indexing or consider using neutral forms.

 You can retrain on your own dataset by modifying train_pKa_predictor.py.

-#🛠 Support
+# 🛠 Support

 Feel free to reach out via email or GitHub issues if you need help using or adapting the model.